[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Hit Next to get a full scan of your website.
 Continue building the backup.

 Now your site will be backed up!
-You can download the backup on the Packages page.
+You can download the backup on the Backups page.

 You could also break the process down into smaller, more manageable pieces.
-Essentially, you’ll create backups of smaller parts of the site.
+Essentially, you’ll back up smaller parts of your site.

 Instead of trying to back up your entire site all at once, use Duplicator to create partial backups.
 You can choose to only include specific site components like files, the database, media uploads, plugins, or themes.

-As you build the backup, expand the Archive section.
-Here, you’ll see a list of different site parts.
-All you’ll need to do is select the parts you want to back up.
+As you build the backup, you’ll see a list of different site parts.
+All you’ll need to do is select the data you want to back up.

 This strategy allows you to work around restrictions like server timeouts, file size limits, and limited storage space.
 It also gives you the flexibility to save only the components that have been updated since your last full backup.